Achu1354/OCTANET_AUGUST/README.md

-This is a To-Do list web app using html,css and javascript.
+Here it's a To-Do list web app and travel landing page using html,css and javascript .